 11. The foreclosure cannot be extended

 There is a hard deadline for the lawsuit to foreclose on the lien and it cannot be extended.
 Some people think that they can re-record the lien at the one-year mark and get another year but that is not true.
 Your construction lien in Florida will expire after the first year from recording.
 If you decide to record a new lien, it is fraudulent and will probably expose you to a claim by the owner for slandering his or her title.

 12. The time can be shortened to 60 or 20 days

 Note that the time can be shortened from the one year.
 It can be as short as 60 days with what is known as a contest of lien.
 It can even be shortened down to 20 days which is done with a document called a Summons to show cause.

 13. Your other rights may extend past one year

 Remember that if you wait, you may run out of time.
 You may also have other rights that extend beyond the one year.
 For example, you may have a contract against a customer who owes you money.
 That action gives you five years on a contract action to sue someone for a breach of contract.

 Most people of course typically recognize that their strongest claim is their lien claim.
 This should be taken up sooner rather than later.

 Once it is recorded, spend the next 30 to 60 to collect it on your own.
-But if that doesn’t work, and you don’t have a good business reason to keep waiting, you should be willing to aggressively pursue the collection of your outstanding receivables within about 60 days after you have recorded your contractor lien.
+But if that does not work, and you do not have a good business reason to keep waiting, you should be willing to aggressively pursue the collection of your outstanding receivables within about 60 days after you have recorded your contractor lien.